CCrocilla/horizon-shop/TESTING.md

 ### **Future Implementation**
-A million of additional features are ready to be implemented in the future to offer a better user experience, and better services thorough the Horizon Shop website.
-Unfortunately, due to timing constraints not all the desired features have been implemented.
+A million of additional features are ready to be implemented in the future to offer a better user experience and better services thorough the Horizon Shop website.
+Unfortunately, due to time constraints not all the desired features have been implemented.
 Example of those are listed below and will be implemented in future releases:

 - Out of Stock Functionality:
 The Out of Stock Functionality will indicate when a product is out of stock, to do this the quantity of each item needs to be included.
 If the requested quantity is larger than the available products, a message will inform the customer that that particular item is out of stock.
 This will be implemented for new and used products, with selling customers able to indicate the quantity they want to sell.